-Medicare Coverage Plans Lake of the Ozarks, Missouri
+Medicare Coverage Plans at Lake of the Ozarks

-- Medicare Part D, also called the Medicare prescription drug benefit, is a United States federal-government program to subsidize the costs of prescription drugs and prescription drug insurance premiums for Medicare beneficiaries.
+This is also known as the Medicare prescription drug benefit, is a United States federal-government program to subsidize the costs of prescription drugs and prescription drug insurance premiums for Medicare beneficiaries.

 Frequently Asked Questions About Medicare